Jguer/yay/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: 'Status: Triage, Type: Bug'
+labels: "Status: Triage, Type: Bug"
-assignees: ''
+assignees: ""
 ---

 #### Affected Version

 <!-- Please ensure you are using the latest yay-git package -->
 <!-- Use `yay -V` to get installed version -->
 <!-- Example: `yay v8.1139.r0.g9ac4ab6 - libalpm v11.0.1` -->